Four steps to submit an abstract:

 - Miss the October 15, 2023 deadline.
 This is a hard deadline with no exceptions.

 Here is an example of what the abstracts for AABA look like:

 When you are ready to submit your abstract:

 - Please review the example abstract above and make sure to have all pieces of information ready.

-- Renew your membership for 2023.Click here to renew your AABA membership (or join) for 2023.
+- Renew your membership for 2024.Click here to renew your AABA membership (or join) for 2024.

-- Please encourage your co-authors to renew their memberships as well, this will be especially helpful as we prepare to host both an in-person and a virtual program simultaneously.
+- Please encourage your co-authors to renew their memberships as well.

 - Author information is needed for ALL authors on the paper: Full name (spell out first names) and affiliation.
 Please confirm this information with your co-authors to ensure proper indexing of abstracts.

 - Title is entered separately from the abstract.
 Capitalize only the first word of the title and the first word after a colon.
 Please see the example above.
 Please follow these guidelines closely in order to improve formatting consistency of our annual abstract issue (and saving the Program Committee Chair from a lot of copy-editing work...)